 NSF Grantees Must Comply With The PAPPG

-Once a Small Business Innovative Research (SBIR) Phase II award is received, NSF grant spending must comply with The NSF Proposal and Award Policies and Procedures (PAPPG), which requires FAR Part 31.
-Because they don’t realize this, many National Science Foundation (NSF) awardees become lax about the financial management of their grant.
+Small Business Innovative Research (SBIR) Phase I and II awards must comply with the NSF Proposal and Award Policies and Procedures (PAPPG), which requires ongoing FAR Part 31 accounting.
+Because National Science Foundation (NSF) awards and the PAPPG are so poorly written, most grantees are lax about the financial management of their grant – which can be very expensive!

 The NSF PAPPG Requires FAR Part 31 and 2 CFR 200